dentechy/TriviaGame/README.md

 # TriviaGame
-A trivia game written with html, css, bootstrap, javascript and jquery.
+A trivia game written with HTML, CSS, Bootstrap, JavaScript and jQuery.
+The user first starts at the landing page upon loading the website.